 To overcome the challenges mentioned above, we recommend taking a look at these Shopify apps suitable for merchants running multiple Shopify stores.

-7 best Shopify apps that will help you deal with multiple stores
+6 best Shopify apps that will help you manage multiple Shopify stores

 One of the challenges of managing multiple Shopify stores is keeping up with all the customer inquiries.
 If you don’t want to damage customers’ perception of your brand and keep them coming back, streamlining these processes is a must, and you can do it with the HelpCenter app.

-Using HelpCenter’s HelpDesk ticketing system, you can centralize all incoming communications, regardless of the channel, in one place and easily access them from the same dashboard.
+Using HelpCenter’s HelpDesk ticketing system, you can centralize all incoming communications from multiple channels and stores in one place and easily access them from the same dashboard.
 This way you won't need to switch between different accounts - when there’s a need for fast and reliable support, you’ll have everything right at your fingertips.

 In addition, you will be able to integrate a live chat to your site and build an informative FAQ page using HelpCenter’s FAQ builder.
 There’s also an opportunity to enable the Tabs feature that will be of huge help if you want to organize the information on your product pages in a way that's both informative and user-friendly.

-Pricing: Free plan available; paid plans start at $7.99/month (annual subscription).
+Pricing: Free plan available; paid plans start at $3.99/month (annual subscription).

 Automating inventory is another must if you’re not willing to lose sales or keep your customers waiting for too long.
-To avoid any of these, try Veeqo – an app that will handle all your inventory and fulfillment challenges.
+To avoid any of these, try Syncio app that will handle all your inventory, product attribute and order syncing challenges across multiple (actually, unlimited) Shopify stores.

-This app can unify all of your sales channels and help to sync inventory across multiple Shopify stores, marketplaces, or warehouses, meaning that you will never oversell or sell something that is out of stock.
+This app can update your inventory in real-time and help to sync it across different stores in minutes, meaning that you will never oversell or sell something that is out of stock.

 3. Rewind Copy